zjttyl/project3-TideChart/README.md

 ### Unit Automatic Testing with Jest
 The Tide Chart application employs Jest for unit testing to ensure the reliability of individual components in script.js.
 The unit tests, focus on key functions: parseTideData, updateTideTable, displayError, and validateDates.
+Please refer to TestResults/UnitTestResults_jest.txt

 ### Manual Test
-Manual test reault please refer TestResults/ManualTests.txt
+Manual test reault please refer to TestResults/ManualTests.txt

 ### User Test
-User test reault please refer TestResults/UserTests.txt
+User test reault please refer to TestResults/UserTests.txt

 ## Known Issues
 - **P2: No offline fallback**: Application does not display cached data during API downtime. - Reason: limited time and complexity of implementing offline storage.